 Essential tools for juicing and zesting lemons

-Lemon Ricotta Muffins are made with olive oil for a deliciously tender crumb and are delicious for breakfast or dessert.
+- Lemon Ricotta Muffins are made with olive oil for a deliciously tender crumb and are delicious for breakfast or dessert.

-- Lemon Bundt Cake has baked in lemon pieces that adds some tanginess to this cake
+- Lemon Bundt Cake has baked in lemon pieces that add some tanginess to this easy-to-make bundt cake.

-Lemon Baked Ricotta is one of the easiest appetizers that is full of fresh lemon flavors
+- Lemon Baked Ricotta is one of the easiest appetizers that is full of fresh lemon flavors and savory herbs.

-Lemon Cookies with Frosting has lemon in the cooking and the frosting too because you can't have too much lemon flavor.
+- Lemon Cookies with Frosting has lemon in the cookie and the frosting too because you can't have too much lemon flavor.

 - Crispy Lemon Cookies are simple slice and bake shortbread cookies that are tender and perfectly lemony.

-Lemon Pie with Lemon Cake, yes this is a cake and pie in one dessert
+- Lemon Cake Pie, yes this is a cake and pie in one dessert and it is fantastic.

 Remember - When Life Gives You Lemons, Make Dessert